La Guadalupana: The Hymn That Teaches a People Who They Are

 The Guadalupan Lady came down to Tepeyac.

-Her arrival filled with happiness,
+Her arrival was filled with happiness,

-Her arrival filled with happiness,
+Her arrival was filled with happiness,

 With light and harmony, with light and harmony,